strangecharacters/strangecharacters.com/content/articles/smallest-todo-list/index.md

 One of the best ways to make a task palatable is to make it smaller.

-* Bake a tart that causes a food critic to have an emotional flashback to his grandmother's cooking.
+* Let's bake something delicious
 >I'm not the kind of person that can do that

-Let's try making a delicious pear and almond tart
+Let's try making a delicious pear and almond tart with buttery pastry, glazed with apricot jam.

 >Like, in a patisserie?
 Are you crazy?